TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   very skewed (unsymmetric) population distributions, even a sample size of 30 may not be enough for the returned p-values to be accurate.
 The test is more resistant to departures from assumptions when the group sizes are equal or nearly so.

-This test is quite sensitive to outliers, due to the implied square-error penalty function being minimized by the mean.
-  We can plot the data to detect outliers (a simple 'heuristic' approach is to look for values more than 3 standard deviations from the mean) and then remove them prior to conducting the test..
+This test is quite sensitive to outliers, due to the implied square-error penalty function being minimized by the means being compared.
+We can plot the data to detect outliers (a simple 'heuristic' approach is to look for values more than 3 standard deviations from the mean) and then remove them prior to conducting the test.

 ```
 ## prep our data for analysis: